Category Archives: Intimacy with God

 This truth is especially reassuring to me as I walk under the shadow of death in this pandemic, I rest confidently on the blood of Jesus and know that He has secured for me an eternal friendship with God no matter what happens.

-Hugging God
+The Concept of Hugging God

 The idea of “hugging God,” may seem a little odd or even irreverent.
 Yet, God actually commanded Israel to do just that.
-This is exactly what God tells them to do in Deuteronomy 13:20: “You shall fear the Lord your God; you shall serve Him and cling to Him, and you shall swear by His name.”
+God not only commanded hugging Him, but actually holding on to Him.
+This is exactly what God tells them to do in Deuteronomy 10:20: “You shall fear the Lord your God; you shall serve Him and cling to Him, and you shall swear by His name.”

 You may read this and think, “I don’t see the word hug in this verse.”
 But it is.
-The word translated “cling” comes from the Hebrew word dabaq/dä·vak’.”
-It means: hug, cling, cleave, hold fast, adhere, or joined together.
-(Note: “dä·vak’” is the spelling to help us with the pronunciation).
+The word translated “cling” comes from the Hebrew word dabaq /dä·vak’/.Dä·vak means: hug, cling, cleave, hold fast, adhere, or be joined together.

 Our God desires an intimate relationship with us, and I believe God meant this word in all the intimacy a hug implies.
 Dä·vak is a word of connection and of relationship.
 It denotes a more personal, intimate aspect of that relationship.
-It implies need, devotion, respect, love and a desire for closeness.
+Dä·vak implies need, devotion, respect, love and a desire for closeness.

 Embracing God